Winterupdated 1 week ago

 Central Cascades

-• Pipe Creek Loop Snowshoe: A December 23rd report found about a foot of snow at the bottom and 18 inches at the top, with Pipe Creek being a quiet spot for backcountry touring gear.
-It was described as a lovely snowshoeing day with few people on the trail in a January 18th report.
+• Pipe Creek Loop Snowshoe: Located at Blewett Pass, this loop is ideal for those seeking a quiet trip.
+A December 23rd report mentioned about a foot of snow at the bottom and 18 inches at the top, indicating good cover for backcountry touring gear.

-• Sno-Park Permits: Most popular areas require a Washington State Parks Sno-Park permit.
-Purchase these online in advance to avoid issues.
+• Check Sno-Park Permits: Many of these areas require a Sno-Park permit for parking.
+Purchase these online in advance to avoid disappointment, especially for popular locations like Cabin Creek and Gold Creek.

-• Check Grooming Reports: For groomed trails, always check the latest grooming reports, as conditions can change daily.
-Websites like WSDOT and individual park pages are valuable resources.
+• Grooming Schedules: For groomed trails, always check the latest grooming reports and schedules.
+Conditions can change rapidly, and grooming is often weather-dependent.

 Featured Trails